Stop acquiring new debt

 Once you’ve paid off the debts with high interest, there are several approaches you can take to pay off the large debts.

-One approach is the debt avalanche method, where you make the minimum payments on each bill, then use the rest to pay off the largest debt with the highest interest rate.
+One approach is the debt avalanche method, where you make the minimum payments on each bill, and then use the rest to pay off the largest debt with the highest interest rate.

 With this method, you’re keeping more of the money you make each month, increasing your ability to make larger debt payments.